ChapterHouse/route_interceptor/README.md

 identify the controller and method*

 ### Structure of Configuration
-The following is a yaml interpretation of the configuration but its function is to demonstrate
+The following is a yaml interpretation of the configuration but its function is to demonstrate what the object loaded by either the file or proc should represent to the interceptor.

 ```yaml
 routes: